mpgirro/ttt-snowman/README.md

 Install [create-elm-app](https://github.com/halfzebra/create-elm-app)

-Run local with:
+Run in development mode with:

 ```
 elm-app start
 ```

-or build for deployment with:
+or build for production with:

 ```
 elm-app build